Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: The complex scalar singlet Lagrangian and its symmetries

 If the minimum of the potential is found for $\left\langle S\right\rangle \not=0$, $U(1)$ undergoes SSB.
 Then, also $Z_{2}$, $Z_{3}$ and $Z_{4}$ will be broken by the VEV of $S$.
 However, if all couplings are real, DCP will only be broken if the VEV of $S$ is complex.

 It is easy to see that if there is only one $U(1)$ symmetry breaking term its coupling can be taken real.
 Moreover, in that case, the VEV of $S$ can always be chosen real \citep{Haber:2012np}, therefore DCP will be automatically preserved also by the vacuum.
 Alternatively, if there are several symmetry breaking terms, depending on the values of the couplings, the VEV can be complex even if the couplings are real and, therefore, the system can suffer from spontaneous DCP violation (see Sec.~\ref{subsec:About-Spontaneous-CP}).
 Then, we arrive at the conclusion that if there is SSB of $U(1)$ the only symmetry that could provide a DM candidate is DCP.
-In this case, the other discrete symmetries $Z_{2}$, $Z_{3}$, $Z_{4}$ can only be used to simplify the Lagrangian and/or to motivate the presence of the DCP symmetry (e.g. in the case of $Z_{3}$ or $Z_{4}$).
+In this case, the other discrete symmetries $Z_{2}$, $Z_{3}$, $Z_{4}$ can only be used to simplify the Lagrangian\footnote{Notice that the spontaneous breaking of discrete symmetries can lead to domain wall problems~\citep{Zeldovich:1974uw,Vilenkin:1984ib}.
+However, since in our case these $Z_n$ are only used to simplify the potential, they can be considered as approximate symmetries, thus avoiding domain wall problems.} and/or to motivate the presence of the DCP symmetry (e.g. in the case of $Z_{3}$ or $Z_{4}$).

 The general case of SSB of $U(1)$ with all possible explicit symmetry breaking terms contains many parameters and it is not very predictive.
 Moreover, the discrete symmetry DCP, necessary to have a DM candidate, must be imposed by hand, and even in this case it could be broken by the vacuum, leading to an unstable pseudo-scalar.
 On the other hand, if there is only one explicit $U(1)$ symmetry breaking term, as discussed above, DCP is automatically conserved.
 Therefore, it makes sense to study first the cases with only one symmetry breaking term and then analyze how the addition of other terms modify the simplest scenarios.
 This can also be justified by using symmetries or by taking the softest symmetry breaking terms.
 We will make this analysis in Sec.~\ref{subsec:minimal-models}.